Cranbrook

 Development activity data is being compiled for this area.

-Cranbrook shows significantly less construction activity than Rest of Qld.
+Cranbrook shows significantly less construction activity than the Rest of Queensland.
 Development levels are likewise under national averages.

-Population is expected to remain stable or decline in Cranbrook, which should reduce pressure on housing, potentially creating opportunities for buyers.
+Population in Cranbrook is expected to remain stable or decline, which should reduce pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development